 - Look for stems missing some leaves and wilted leaves hanging down.
 You may find white cocoons and their hornworm hosts nearby.

 - Till soil at the beginning and end of each gardening season to destroy overwintering larvae.
 Tillage has shown to cause up to 90% mortality.

 - Handpicking is an excellent tactic for control if you have the time and patience, or a small garden.
 The caterpillars are not dangerous and cannot sting.
-Don't crush the worms; drop into soapy water and they're done.
+If you are squeamish about crushing these large insects, drop them into soapy water instead.